PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Alert Not Contain
+## Verify Alert Not Match

-Verifies that the message of a JavaScript alert not contain the given value.
+Verifies that the message of a JavaScript alert not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyAlertNotContain(text)
+verifyAlertNotMatch(text)
 `

 ### Parameters